cs107e/cs107e.github.io/guides/gcc.md

 as well as to not link to the standard system startup library.
 No startup files and only the libraries you specify are passed to the linker.

-If the program is being compiler in hosted mode, the compiler may generate calls to `memcmp`, `memset`, `memcpy` and `memmove`.
+If the program is being compiled in hosted mode, the compiler may generate calls to `memcmp`, `memset`, `memcpy` and `memmove`.
 These entries are usually resolved by entries in `libc`.
 These entry points should be supplied through some other mechanism